felixSchl/neodoc/README.md

 ## Project goals ##

-> Overview of the short- and longterm goals of this project
+> Overview of the short- and long-term goals of this project

 * Provide a declarative way to author command lines.
 Rather than deriving the help text from some EDSL, derive the CLI from a human readable, prose-like help